mrwweb/post-type-archive-descriptions/readme.txt

 Enables an editable description for a post type to display at the top of the post type archive page.
 Works just like a taxonomy term description.

-Automatically works for any theme that uses `the_archive_description()`, added in WordPress 4.1.
+Automatically works for any theme that uses `the_archive_description()` (added in WordPress 4.1) like [Twenty Fifteen](https://wordpress.org/themes/twentyfifteen/) or recent [_s-based themes](https://underscores.me).

 Also comes with a specific template tag—`ptad_the_post_type_description()` and `ptad_get_post_type_description()`—for other themes.

+= Other Plugins by MRWweb =

+* [Feature a Page Widget](http://wordpress.org/plugins/feature-a-page-widget/) - Feature a single page in any sidebar.
+* [MRW Web Design Simple TinyMCE](https://wordpress.org/plugins/mrw-web-design-simple-tinymce/) - Get rid of bad and obscure TinyMCE buttons.
+Move the rest to a single top row.
+* [Post Status Menu Items](http://wordpress.org/plugins/post-status-menu-items/) - Adds post status links–e.g. "Draft" (7)–to post type admin menus.
+* [Advanced Custom Fields Repeater & Flexible Content Fields Collapser](http://wordpress.org/plugins/advanced-custom-field-repeater-collapser/) - Easier sorting for large repeated fields in the Advanced Custom Fields plugin.

 == Installation ==

-1. Upload the `post-type-archive-descriptions` folder to the `/wp-content/plugins/` directory
-1. Activate the Post Type Archive Descriptions plugin through the 'Plugins' menu in WordPress
+1. From your WordPress site's dashboard, go to Plugins > Add New.
+1. Search for "Post Type Archive Descriptions."
+1. Click "Install."
+1. Click "Activate."

 == Frequently Asked Questions ==